Category Archives: Antiperfume

 ‘Art produces ugly things which frequently become more beautiful with time.
 Fashion, on the hand, produces beautiful things which always become ugly’.

-9 Comments
+13 Comments

 Filed under Antiperfume, Flowers, Jasmine, Perfume Reviews

-SYNTHETIC SERIES: TAR
+TAR

 This perfume is tar, this is rubber; your face pounded into asphalt and the apparatus waiting; for a night of complex, breathless and painful autoasphyxiation.

-Spray it on the PVC and wait.
+Just spray it on the PVC and wait.

 Notes: town gas, vapours of bitumen, opoponax, grilled cigarettes, pyrogenics.

-SYNTHETIC SERIES: GARAGE
+GARAGE

 But you took it too far.
 Those exhaust fumes, the car oil, the vehicle grease for lube…

 And then the rafters.
 Even you knew there were limits.
 And so your quest for a very particular kind of gratification ended in tears.
-Especially for your bewildered relatives, who found you hanging, smeared in diesel, naked and pitiful.
+Especially for your bewildered relatives, who found you hanging, smeared in diesel; naked, and pitiful.

 Notes: vetiver acetate, plastic florals, car seat leather, kerosene.

-SYNTHETIC SERIES: DRY CLEAN
+DRY CLEAN

 And so they went to work.
-Through your drawers, your pockets, your bedroom, carving up loot.
+Through your drawers, your pockets, your bedroom, as they carved up your loot.
 And from your daytime clothes, your presentable office work wear, were salvaged some more respectable garments.
 Which went to the dry cleaners and were treated duly with death-smelling chemicals to de-accentuate the memory of the same.
-But you weren’t there for any of this, so it really doesn’t matter.

 Probably the foulest perfume I have ever smelled: one that could literally make me vomit.

-A product that dries out the oesophagus, shudders your innards.
+A product that dries out the oesophagus: shudders your innards.

 Notes: ozone, nail polish, bay leaf, metallic incense, dissolvent vapours.